-Specimens collected through SPAR are currently tested for use in two methods of conception: in vitro fertilization (IVF) and Oligospermia Cup (from Milex).
+Specimens collected through SPAR are currently tested for use in two methods of conception: in vitro fertilization (IVF) and Oligospermia Cup.

 It is important to remember that SPAR is a clinical trial for research purposes.
 The current protocol calls for sperm cryopreserved from two specimens with an undetectable viral burden for each conception attempt, and for the female partner to have herself tested for HIV-antibody at 3 weeks, 3 months, and 6 months following each and every pregnancy attempt.

 Because IVF does not involve direct contact between the mother and the sperm, it is considered by some to be the safest approach to conception, although this is not known with certainty.

 As with all IVF procedures, the woman is given medication to regulate her cycle and cause her ovaries to mature more than one egg.
 While on medication, she will be monitored with blood tests and ultrasound exams.
 Just prior to ovulation, an egg collection will be performed under anesthesia as a day surgery procedure.
 The eggs are removed from her ovaries and combined with tested sperm in a culture dish in the laboratory.
 For this process, many clinics prefer to use a method termed intra-cytoplasmic sperm injection (ICSI).
 This method involves selecting a single sperm with a small glass needle and then inserting the sperm into the egg.
 In this way, each egg is exposed to only one sperm.

 If the eggs are successfully fertilized; they will be returned to the woman’s uterus within the next several days.

 Additional patient information is available from the American Society for Reproductive Medicine at: www.asrm.org .